bofm/sublime-a-file-icon/README.md

 If something goes wrong try to:

 1. Open `Command Palette` using menu item `Tools → Command Palette...`.
-2. Choose `A File Icon: Clean Patches`.
+2. Choose `A File Icon: Revert to a Freshly Installed State`.
 3. Restart Sublime Text.

 ## Developers